jptmoore/arbiter/README.md

     Notes: Remove app/driver/store from arbiter

-#### Grant perimissions
+#### Grant permissions
     URL: /cm/grant-container-permissions
     Method: POST
-    Parameters: JSON dictionary of 'name', 'route' and 'caveats' where route is dictionary of 'name', 'type' and 'target' and 'caveats' is an empty array ('caveats' is currently not used)
+    Parameters: JSON dictionary of 'name', 'route' and 'caveats' where route is dictionary of 'method', 'path' and 'target' and 'caveats' is an array which currently supports an observe restriction on a GET method.
     Notes: Add permissions to an existing app or driver

 #### Revoke permissions
     URL: /cm/revoke-container-permissions
     Method: POST
-    Parameters: JSON dictionary of 'name', 'route' and 'caveats' where route is dictionary of 'name', 'type' and 'target' and 'caveats' is an empty array ('caveats' is currently not used)
+    Parameters: JSON dictionary of 'name', 'route' and 'caveats' where route is dictionary of 'method', 'path' and 'target' and 'caveats' is an array which currently supports an observe restriction on a GET method.
-    Notes: Revoke permissions from an existing app or driver
+    Notes: Add permissions to an existing app or driver

 #### Generate token secret
     URL: /store/secret
     Method: GET
     Parameters:
     Notes: generates a secret that is used by a store for verifying access tokens

 #### Generate token
     URL: /token
     Method: POST
-    Parameters: JSON dictionary of 'method', 'path' and 'target'
+    Parameters: JSON dictionary of 'method', 'path', 'target' and 'caveats' where 'caveats' is an array which currently supports an observe restriction on a GET method.
     Notes: generates an access token for an app/driver to be spent at a store